jpetrucci49/school-browser/README.md

 My plan for coding this API project was to segment it into different features to implement.
 Firstly, login functionality including sign in, sign up, change password and sign out.
 Secondly, add a new table to the database for users to add schools.
 Finally, to implement form handlers for user submissions and CRUD requests.

+### Unsolved Issues:

+I believe the layout is still very vanilla.
+I can certainly add more Sass for a more pleasing visuals.
+Transitions or fades for notices.
+Spacers to keep content from jumping up and down on the page.

 # User stories:

 Version 1: \
 As a user, I want to view a single school created \
 As a user, I want to view all my schools \
 As a user, I want to create a school with a name, address, city, phone and zip \
 As a user, I want to edit a school's name, address, city, phone and zip \
 As a user, I want to delete a school \